 Figure 25.
-Plot of the shared temporal pattern along with 80% credible interval and example trajectories from the posterior.
+Shared temporal pattern along with 80% credible interval and example trajectories from the posterior.

 Figure 26.
-The relationship between basin area and capacity on the log scale.
+Relationship between basin area and capacity on the log scale.
 The dashed lines are 80% credible intervals (not prediction intervals).

-Other Coho Reference Populations
+Other Coho Salmon Reference Populations

-Information on stock-recruitment relationships is also available for OCN and LCN coho populations (Table 21).
-The work group also documented this information in order to identify a representative range of potential values in other ESUs.
+Information on stock-recruitment relationships is also available for OCN and LCN Coho Salmon populations (Table 15).
+The Workgroup documented this information in order to identify a representative range of potential values in other ESUs.
 This information is potentially useful for placing estimates for SONCC into a broader context, with the qualification that characteristics of different ESUs may be inherently different.
-Values for lower Columbia River coho were documented in Kern and Zimmerman (2013).
-Information for OCN coho was provided by M. Falcy (Oregon Department of Fish and Wildlife) and M. Liermann (NOAA).3
+Values for lower Columbia River Coho Salmon were documented in Kern and Zimmerman (2013).
+Information for OCN Coho Salmon was provided by M. Falcy (Oregon Department of Fish and Wildlife) and M. Liermann (NOAA).3